EECS150/asic_labs_fa21/lab1/spec.md

 and are physically located in Cory 125.
 You can access all of these machines remotely through SSH.
 Others such as eda-1.eecs.berkeley.edu through eda-8.eecs.berkeley.edu are also available for remote login.
 Refer to the Remote Access section for instructions and recommendations.
+You have a limited amount of space in your home directory, so we recommend completing work in the `/scratch/` directory, and then copying any important results to your home directory.

 To begin this lab, get the project files by typing the following commands: